somramnani/date-night-v2/README.md

 ## &#x1f4f2; Features

 - Results are generated based on location
-- Information that will be displayed:
+- Information that will be displayed through Yelp's API:
   - Image
   - Name
   - Price